KLogicHQ/kafy/README.md

-# 🚀 kkl - A Unified CLI for Kafka
+# 🚀 kafy - A Unified CLI for Kafka

 A comprehensive Kafka productivity CLI tool that simplifies Kafka operations with a **kubectl-like design philosophy**.
 Replace complex native `kafka-*` shell scripts with intuitive, short commands and intelligent tab completion.